3-OGC: Catalog of gravitational waves from compact-binary mergers: Search for Compact-binary Mergers

 Despite targeting non-precessing sources, we expect this search retains sensitivity to some types of moderately precessing sources~\citep{TheLIGOScientific:2016qqj}, especially if they are short in duration or have orientation near to face-on/off.
 Searches which neglect precession lose sensitivity to highly precessing sources if the sources are a combination of high mass ratio, highly inclined, and observable for many cycles~\citep{Harry:2016ijz}.
 Similarly, we expect this search to lose sensitivity to highly eccentric sources~\citep{Ramos-Buades:2020eju, Wang:2021qsu}.
 Separate searches have been conducted focusing on eccentric sources~\citep{Nitz:2021mzz,Nitz:2019spj,Salemi:2019owp} and on those sources outside of the regions we consider here~\citep{Nitz:2020bdb,Authors:2019qbw}.
 Where the search methodology or waveform modelling is not yet sufficient, alternate techniques based on looking for coherent excess power are employed on LIGO and Virgo data~\citep{Klimenko:2008fu,Klimenko:2015ypf,Tiwari:2015gal}.

-We employ three waveform models within our search: TaylorF2~\citep{Sathyaprakash:1991mt,Droz:1999qx,Blanchet:2002av,Faye:2012we}, IMRPhenomD~\citep{Khan:2015jqa}, and the reduced order model of SEOBNRv4~\citep{Taracchini:2013,Bohe:2016gbl}.
+We employ three waveform models within our search: TaylorF2~\citep{Sathyaprakash:1991mt,Droz:1999qx,Blanchet:2002av,Faye:2012we}, IMRPhenomD~\citep{Husa:2015iqa,Khan:2015jqa}, and the reduced order model of SEOBNRv4~\citep{Taracchini:2013,Bohe:2016gbl} as implemented in~\citep{lalsuite}.
 TaylorF2 models only the inspiral portion of a gravitational-wave signal and is suitable for cases where the merger would be hidden by the detector noise.
 As such, it is employed only in the BNS region of our analysis.
+Where applicable, TaylorF2 includes tidal corrections up to 7.0 post-Newtonian order~\citep{Vines:2011ud,Damour:2012yf}.
 IMRPhenomD is used within the focused BBH search (purple) and SEOBNRv4 is used everywhere else.
 Both IMRPhenomD and SEOBNRv4 model the inspiral, merger, and ringdown of a non-precessing binary black hole coalescence.
 All models include only the dominant gravitational-wave mode.
 Investigations have been made into incorporating models with higher order modes into gravitational-wave searches~\citep{Capano:2013raa,Harry:2017weg}.